The Washington Institute has earned respect for its integrity and for its scholarship.

 The Washington Institute currently supports eight in-house research programs:

-The Program on Arab Politics focuses on social, political, and economic developments in the Arab world.
+The Rubin Family Arab Politics Program focuses on social, political, and economic developments in the Arab world.

-The Project on the Middle East Peace Process is committed to providing America's policymakers with timely analysis on issues of critical concern to Israel and its Arab neighbors.
+The Koret Project on Arab-Israel Relations is committed to providing America's policymakers with timely analysis on issues of critical concern to Israel and its Arab neighbors.

-The Washington Institute's Gulf and Energy Policy Program focuses on the conservative Arab Gulf states and the key role these countries play collectively as a primary source of the world's oil and natural gas.
+The Washington Institute's Bernstein Program on Gulf and Energy Policy focuses on the conservative Arab Gulf states and the key role these countries play collectively as a primary source of the world's oil and natural gas.

-The Washington Institute's Iran Security Initiative aims to generate critical analysis, private dialogue, public debate, and operational recommendations designed to address the many challenges posed by Iran.
+The Washington Institute's Viterbi Program on Iran and U.S. Policy aims to generate critical analysis, private dialogue, public debate, and operational recommendations designed to address the many challenges posed by Iran.

 Military and Security Studies Program